Skibidi Toilet: Critical reception

 The lifestyle magazine Dazed called Skibidi Toilet "frenetic, unpredictable, funny and at times genuinely unsettling."
 Yahoo!'s In The Know compared its animation style to that of a mobile game, with "choppy movements and exaggerated facial expressions".
 Cartoon Brew, an animation-focused website, wrote that while Skibidi Toilet "may look rough around the edges compared to major studio fare [...] there is no question that Gerasimov is a filmmaker who understands pacing, camerawork, sound design, and how to tell a story."

 Many publications highlighted a viral tweet in which Twitter user @AnimeSerbia called the series Generation Alpha's Slender Man.
 Insider said the series exemplifies the start of a new generation gaining prominence, using the relationship between millennials and Gen Z as an example, a claim that Indy100 repeated: "[Gen Z] will be facing the same mocking and ridicule they dished out to Millennials".
 News.com.au wrote that the series "is a timely reminder that Gen Alpha are on the horizon".

 The Washington Post noted the series' uniqueness in creating a narrative entirely out of short-form videos and YouTube's ability to stay relevant while competing with TikTok.
 In a guest piece for Ryan Broderick's newsletter Garbage Day, Adam Bumas said the series leans into "weird internet aesthetics", creating a nostalgic element.
 Business Insider echoed this stance, remarking on the series' use of old video game assets.

 An article by theatre firm The Civilians argued the series reflects Generation Alpha's fear of surveillance and dehumanization.
 Likewise, Laura Glitsos et al. argued the Cameramen represent the constant recording and 'sousveillance' Generation Alpha feels.
 They contend the series showcases the dystopia brought by the "monstrous digital", raising discussions about artificial life and environmental destruction.
-A light-hearted article on the psychoanalysis journal RISS compared the unending armies of the toilets to the inevitable return of repressed desires.

 Business Insider called the series "an endless arms race as both the toilets and their foes [produce] stronger fighters".
 Technology website Wired credited the show's minimal use of dialogue for removing language barriers and aiding in the show's global popularity.
 The New Yorker observed that whereas early episodes of the series were short in time frame and relied on jump scares from the Skibidi Toilets in the endings, later episodes were longer and often lack the signature "skibidi" song.

 Several parental websites and Indonesian newspapers claimed that Skibidi Toilets violence and bizarre visuals may have a harmful effect on young children, dubbing it "Skibidi Toilet syndrome" (sindrom Skibidi Toilet).
 The Guardian dismissed such claims as a "moral panic".
 The Daily Telegraph called on regulators to mandate age restrictions on online videos similar to the film industry, citing Skibidi Toilets perceived violence.
 Meanwhile, Wired pointed out that, while the violence is consistent, it is limited to "cartoonish explosions and punches".
 Common Sense Media rated the series suitable for age 14 and above.